 As part of the Royal Society’s diversity programme the Society funded a pilot project with Equality Challenge Unit (ECU) to investigate opening the Charter to previously excluded research institutes.
 The pilot ran over the course of 2013, with six research institutes applying for an Athena SWAN award.

 Following the pilot, the ECU agreed to open Athena SWAN membership to research institutes from April 2014, and further developed the Charter to reflect the particular challenges they face.

 The research institutes have now received feedback on their submissions and the final project report is available for download.
 We would like to congratulate the following institutes on their success in achieving an Award:

 - MRC National Institute for Medical Research, Bronze

 - Pirbright Institute, Bronze

 - Wellcome Trust Sanger Institute, Bronze

-The awards will be formally presented during a ceremony and launch event at The Royal Society, on Thursday 1 May 2014.
+The awards were formally presented during a ceremony and launch event at The Royal Society, on Thursday 1 May 2014.